7.6 only - some FormEngineValidation checks are not adding has-error class (which also results in save ignoring error)

 That is not the only place where the corresponding class is not appended, e.g. type group and inline don't add the class at all.

-#6 Updated by Andreas Allacher almost 2 years ago
+#6 Updated by Andreas Allacher about 2 years ago

 I re-checked there are also some instances where the validation might not work in master either, e.g. SelectSingleElement maxitems = 1 also excepts a selected value that is empty (empty string), e.g. if one wants to create an option like "Please choose".